 I was recently writing a scientific document with AsciiDoc.
-As usual my toolchain was AsciiDoc → DocBook → FO → PDF.
+As usual, my toolchain was AsciiDoc → DocBook → FO → PDF.
 It really worked quite well until I came to the point where manually adding citations and editing the bibliography by hand became really complex and I suddenly found myself yearning for more automation.

-I asked Google what I could do and Google told me about BibTeX and all that stuff.
+I asked Google what I could do and Google told me about BibTeX and all these things.
 There even was a tool called asciidoc-bib by Peter Lane that was able to read BibTeX files to generate citations and bibliographies and then put them into an AsciiDoc source file.
 I tested this tool for a while and contributed one or two commits via GitHub.
 However, I was not yet convinced by the flexibility and maturity of asciidoc-bib by that time, so I started looking for ways how to extend it.

 Enter the Citation Style Language (CSL).
 CSL is an XML-based description of citation styles and bibliographies that’s maintained by a number of people from the scientific community.
 They say it’s “by academics, for academics”.
-I really loved the idea of having a more modern alternative to BibTeX and natbib which I never found particularly mind-blowing by the way.
+I really loved the idea of having a more modern alternative to BibTeX and natbib, which I never found particularly mind-blowing by the way.

 So I asked Google again, if they could tell me something about CSL and Java, but they said they didn’t know very much about that.
 That was when I finally decided to write my own CSL processor for Java.

 Today I’m pleased to announce the first release of citeproc-java, a CSL processor for Java!
 An (almost) complete documentation is available at the following site: